AdiBarnoor/In-vivo-organizer/README.md

 ## Usage

 1. **Start the Program**
-   Run the script to open the GUI application.
+   Run the script to start the application.

 2. **Plan Your Experiment**
    - Define experimental groups and variables.